-This means that if an institution chooses to offer services or serve customers with a higher risk of money laundering or terrorist financing, it must take additional measures to manage these higher risks.
+This may result, for example, in a customer or transaction ultimately posing a higher risk.
+In such cases, the civil-law notary must take additional measures to manage these higher risks.
 This is part of risk management.

 The General Guideline emphasises that in all cases it is important that the risk selection of institutions is made on non-discriminatory grounds.